hotcocoaNcode/Scout/README.md

 ## Important notes

-This project is likely highly immoral.
-Don't deploy this if you haven't asked your friends or people in the server if it's okay.
-It's also likely motivated by my lack of understanding other people's emotions, and my therapist thinks I'm autistic, so take from that what you will.
+1. This project is likely highly immoral.
+2. Don't deploy this if you haven't asked your friends or people in the server if it's okay.
+3. This project was likely motivated by my lack of understanding other people's emotions, and my therapist thinks I'm autistic, so take from that what you will.
+4. I am using word2vec as a buzzword here.
+I don't know what a log probability or a corpus is and at this point I'm too scared to ask.
+I think I should come back to this in a year when I know more Calculus, if that even helps.

-Also this is really bad code I wrote it in like 2 hours on a school night to procrastinate spanish homework lol don't try to learn anything from this
+5. This is really bad code I wrote it in like 2 hours on a school night to procrastinate spanish homework lol don't try to learn anything from this